Kent-RPC/Kent-RPC.github.io/police/ranks.md

 > In order to be promoted you must have:
 >* Been in the force or at least 2 weeks.
 >* Attented at least 5 events.
->* Shown competence in the force.
+>* Shown  in the force.
->* Have at least 2 sargents or 1 inspector+'s approval.
+>* Have at least 2 Sergeants or 1 Inspector+ approval.

 >#### Police Constable
 >
 >In order to be promoted you must have
 >* Shown activity
->* Gain at least 2 inspector+'s approval and of a gold command member.
+>* Gain at least 2 Inspector+ approval and of a gold command member.
->* Shown leadership in the community.
+>* Shown good behaviour.